rolandobrondolin/DEEP-mon/README.md

 Contribution is welcome!

 * Create a pull request containing bug fixes or new features.
-* [Propose](https://github.com/necst/DEEP-mon/issues/new) new functions, improvements, better documentation
+* [Propose](https://github.com/necst/DEEP-mon/issues/new) new functions and improvements

 ## DEEP-mon roadmap:
 * fix performance issue with memory metrics